 - Your baby starts experiencing multiple night waking when they previously slept much longer stretches or through the night

 - Your baby is taking much shorter naps during the day, having trouble falling asleep and staying asleep for 60 minutes or longer

 - Your baby is suddenly rising early in the morning

-Why?
-When the 4 month regression hits, this means your baby’s brain and sleep cycles have matured and their 3 naps have formed.
-From 0-4 months babies spend a majority of their sleep in a very deep sleep (which is why you can transfer them to a crib so easily without them waking up or nap easily on the go in a noisy restaurant).
+When the 4 month sleep regression hits, it means your baby’s brain and sleep cycles have matured and their 3 naps have formed.
+From 0-4 months babies spend the majority of their sleep in very deep sleep (which is why you can transfer them to a crib so easily without them waking up or nap easily on the go in a noisy restaurant).